openstreetmap/id-tagging-schema/CONTRIBUTING.md

 You could create a PR to this repository, and we will automatically create an iD instance for you with your changes in effect.

 Alternatively, if you have [set up](https://github.com/openstreetmap/iD#installation) your own local instance of the iD editor, you can [configure](https://github.com/openstreetmap/iD/blob/develop/API.md#environment-variables) it to use your local set of tagging presets by setting the `ID_PRESETS_CDN_URL` environment variable.
-* First build and serve the schema:`npm run build && npm run dist && npx serve -Cp 1234`.
-Remember that you need to run `npm run dist` again should you make further changes.
+* First build and serve the schema: `npm run build && npm run dist && npx serve -Cp 1234`.
+Remember that you need to run this command again should you make further changes.
 * Now, in your iD repository, start an iD instance using your custom schema: `ID_PRESETS_CDN_URL=http://localhost:1234/ npm start`